fenago/gitlab-terraform/md/lab18_terraform_gitlab.md

 As a prerequisite, we need a Gitlab account.
 Create one here and log in to the same.

-Ensure you have runners available to run your jobs.
+Ensure you have runners available to run your jobs (already created in Lab 10).

 **Important!** Disable shared runners for all the projects that you create.
 Otherwise, gitlab will fail your pipeline and ask for account verification.